 The daughter of a wealthy merchant believed from an early age that she was in her final existence before entering nirvana, so she wanted to become a disciple of the Buddha.
 But her parents forbid it because she was their only daughter.
 After she married, her husband encouraged her to ordain since she respected dharma so much.

-She took up residence under the tutelage of Devadatta, a disciple of the Buddha who became his nemesis.
+She took up residence under the tutelage of Devadatta, a disciple of the Buddha who later became his nemesis.
 Soon after, she discovered she was pregnant and Devadatta, who lacked love and charity, ordered her expelled without even having an enquiry as to whether the pregnancy happened before or after she had become a disciple.
 But because she had made her vow to the Buddha, not Devadatta, she insisted on letting him hear her case.
-He had another female disciple examine her and when it was announced that she had conceived her child before joining the order, she returned to her nunnery.
+He had another female disciple examine her, and when it was announced that she had conceived her child before joining the sangha, she returned to her nunnery.
 Her son was adopted by King Pasenadi, a righteous ruler and devoted supporter of the Buddha, and later became a disciple of the Buddha.
 Both he and his mother became arahants.

-The doe and her fawn were earlier births of this disciple and her son and the Buddha told this story to let his other disciples know he had saved this mother and son once before.
+The doe and her fawn were earlier births of this disciple and her son, and the Buddha told this story to let his other disciples know he had saved this mother and son once before.
 Sakha and his followers were earlier births of Devadatta and his followers, and the king was Ananda, one of the Buddha’s top disciples.